ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/04-setup-azure-iot-hub.md

 ---
 layout: "page-fullwidth"
-title: "Setting Up Azure IoT"
+title: "Lab 04: Setting Up Azure IoT"
 subheadline: "Building Connected Things with an ESP8266 and Microsoft Azure"
 teaser: "In this lab, you will provision an Azure IoT Hub and an IoT Hub device."
 show_meta: true